-About 80 DPhil students are attached to the department, researching a wide range of topics, normally linked to one or more of the department Research Groups.
+About 80 DPhil students are attached to the Department, researching a wide range of topics, normally linked to one or more of the Department’s Research Groups.
 Students come from over 40 different countries and are supported by a variety of scholarships and grants.
 Entry is highly competitive, and applicants are required to have a strong academic background and are required to submit a research proposal.

-It is committed to developing the number of fully-funded studentships it can offer to DPhil students, given their importance to the department’s research culture.
-To be considered for any of these scholarships and studentships applicants MUST apply before the end of the January ‘gathered field’.
-These are all highly competitive, and require high quality well-crafted research proposals.
+It is committed to developing the number of fully-funded studentships it can offer to DPhil students, given their importance to the Department’s research culture.
+The funding deadline for all graduate courses in the Department of Education is January application deadline.
+Applications submitted after this date will not be considered for funding offered by Oxford.
+Funding deadlines for other University courses can be found on the relevant course page on the Graduate Admissions website.
+These are all highly competitive, and require high-quality, well-crafted research proposals.